gericke98/exponential/readme.md

 - 👕 Co-founded Shameless Collective with two friends a few years ago - still get a kick out of seeing strangers wearing our designs on the street.
 - 🌍 Spanish at heart, but I've got a thing for Silicon Valley's energy from my time at Santa Clara University.
 - 💭 I'm all about building things that matter.
 No fluff, just execution.
 My motto?
 "Work in silence, let success make the noise."
-- 🎯 Morning ritual: strong cortado, clear goals, and a drive to make an impact.
-Whether it's coding, designing, or strategizing, I'm in it to win it.

 ### 🌟 Vision

-I was born with this itch to build things and solve problems.
-Yeah, sometimes I work too much, but I genuinely love the process.
-It's not just about the end result - it's about the journey of creating something from nothing and growing in the process
+I was born with this relentless itch to build things and solve problems.
+I genuinely love the process — not just the end result, but the entire journey of creating something from nothing and growing along the way.

-Growing up in Spain, I've seen firsthand how we have incredible talent but not always the right environment to nurture it.
-That's why I'm heading to the US - to grow, learn, and eventually bring that knowledge back home.
-My dream?
-To create something that moves the needle in Spain and help young Spanish entrepreneurs succeed, just like Go Exponential is doing for me.
+Growing up in Spain, I've witnessed our incredible talent firsthand, but also seen how we don't always have the right environment to nurture it.
+That's what's driving me to the US — to grow, learn, and eventually bring that knowledge back home.

+My dream isn't just to help Spanish entrepreneurs — it's to prove that the next wave of global tech innovation can come from anywhere.
+I want to build the infrastructure that turns Spain into Europe's answer to Silicon Valley.